The World Buddhist Bhikshuni Association is established in Taiwan

 Memorandum signed by nearly 100 nuns around the world

-The first chairman is Venerable Master Bhikkshuni Pu Hui from Taiwan
+The first chairman is Venerable Master Bhikshuni Pu Hui from Taiwan

 During the meeting, the Dean of the Si Chuan Ni Zhong Fo Xue Yuan, Venerable Master Ru Yi, nominated Chairperson of the Chinese Buddhist Bhikshuni Association, Venerable Master Bhikshuni Pu Hui as the inaugural Chairperson of the World Buddhist Bhikshuni Association, citing her noble character and the high esteem she is held in as reasons for her recommendation.
 With the unanimous endorsement of the bhikshunis from the different countries, everyone applauded and the nomination was accepted.
 This is the honour of Taiwan.